Why I Always Read Email First Thing Each Morning

 I should mention a few more things I do that may give you an idea:

 1. Like Valerie, I set “rules” in my email system to emails go into different folders.
-Then I can concentrate just on two folders each morning: the one called “Client Mail” and the one called “Angee Mail.”
-Angee is my assistant…She is wise and wonderful, and only emails me about important things.
-If there is an email from Angee, I know I need to handle it.
+Then I can concentrate just on two folders each morning: the one called “Client Mail” and the one called “Prospects.”
+If something lands in one of these folders, it’s important.

 2. I carve out all day on Friday to work on projects like writing a new class or a new book.
 No client calls, and emails on Fridays get handled in the afternoon.
 I also don’t take client calls on Monday mornings before 11AM so I can work on my To Do list for the week and think about my goals.